Back to MoE Hub

 return top_k_values, top_k_indices, gate_probs

-The softplus function ($\log(1 + e^x)$) ensures the noise scale is always positive.
-Note that noise is only added during training (self.training check).
-At inference time, routing is deterministic.
+softplus ($\log(1 + e^x)$) ensures the noise scale is always positive.
+Noise is only added during training; at inference time, routing is deterministic.

 Top-$k$ Selection and Sparse Routing